 Illustra Illustrative Controls: 6.6.1 The CA provides a means of rapid communication to facilitate the secure and authenticated revocation of the following: a) one or more certificates of one or more subscribers; b) the set of all certificates issued by a CA based on a single public/private key pair used by a CA to generate certificates; and c) all certificates issued by a CA, regardless of the public/private key pair used.
 6.6.2 The CA verifies or requires that the RA verify the identity and authority of the entity requesting revocation of a certificate in accordance with the CP.
 6.6.3 If an external RA accepts revocation requests, the CA requires that the RA submit signed certificate revocation requests to the CA in an authenticated manner in accordance with the CP.
 6.6.4 If an external RA accepts and forwards revocation requests to the CA, the CA provides a signed acknowledgement of the revocation request and confirmation of actions to the requesting RA.
 6.6.5 The CA updates the Certificate Revocation List (CRL) and other certificate status mechanisms in the timeframes specified within the CP and in accordance with the format defined in ISO 9594/X.509 and ISO 15782-1.
 6.6.6 The CA records all certificate revocation requests and their outcome in an audit log.
 6.6.7 The CA or RA may provide an authenticated acknowledgement (signature or similar) of the revocation to the entity who perpetrated the revocation request.
-6.6.8 8 Where certificate renewal is supported, when a certificate is revoked, all valid instances of
+6.6.8 Where certificate renewal is supported, when a certificate is revoked, all valid instances of the certificate are also revoked and are not reinstated.
+6.6.9 The Subscriber of a revoked or suspended certificate is informed of the change of status of its certificate.

-Crite Criterion 6.7 Certificate Suspension (if supported) The CA maintains controls to provide reasonable assurance that certificates are suspended based on authorised and validated certificate suspension requests within the time frame in accordance with the CA's disclosed business practices.
+6.7 | Certificate Suspension (if supported)

+The CA maintains controls to provide reasonable assurance that certificates are suspended based on authorised and validated certificate suspension requests within the time frame in accordance with the CA's disclosed business practices.

 Explanatory Guidance: Certificate Suspension is the process in which a certificate is effectively revoked for a 'temporary' period of time.
 Unlike revocation which is 'permanent' and can only be 'undone' by issuing a new certificate, suspension allows the certificate to be reinstated at a later period of time.
 During the time a certificate is suspended, it will appear on revocation lists, typically with a status of 'Certificate Hold'.
 CAs may only support Certificate Suspension for certain types of certificates.